tlpss/cabinet-manipulation-eef/README.md

  As soon as this is started you are ready to control the robot using the `cabinet_robot/robot.py` module.

-**building the docker image**
-`docker build ROS/ -t ros-fzi-admittance`

-**pushing image to dockerhub**
-(only for me)
-`docker tag ros-fzi-admittance tlpss/ros-ure-fzi-admittance:galactic` `docker push tlpss/ros-ure-fzi-admittance:galactic`

 ### Running formatting, linting and testing
 The makefile contains commands to make this convenient.
 Run using `make <command>`.

 ### ROS development
-This sections assumes basic knowledge about ROS2, ros2_control.
+This sections assumes basic knowledge about ROS 2, ros2_control.

 The docker container runs the following ROS packages
 - ROS2 UR drivers to communicate with the UR robot
 - FZI cartesian controllers
 - ROS2 webbridge to allow the python modules outside of the docker container to communicate with JSON messages
-- You can run rqt in a separate terminal on the docker container using `docker exec -it <container-name> bash`.
+- You can run rqt in a separate terminal on the docker container using `docker attach <container-name>`.
 This can be used to set parameters for the cartesian controllers, send messages manually or check which controllers are active at the moment.
 - If the robot.py module is not behaving as it should, send messages manually to the target_pose topics and check that the controllers are activated.
 Read the log output of the ros nodes carefully to check for warnings/errors.
-This can be done with rqt or using the ROS2 CLI
+This can be done with rqt or using the ROS2 CLI.
+Make sure that the dummy node talker an subscriber can communicate with each other.
+If not, check the network configuration of the docker container.

+#### building the docker image
+`docker build ROS/ -t ros-fzi-admittance`

+#### pushing image to dockerhub
+to persist the image, push it to dockerhub.
+If you don't do this the behavior of the image might change due to updates in the dependencies...

+(only for me)

+`docker tag ros-fzi-admittance tlpss/ros-ure-fzi-admittance:galactic` `docker push tlpss/ros-ure-fzi-admittance:galactic`

+#### note on docker networking
+Note: using `network=host` in docker, as you will often see online, caused me some issues.
+Nodes were not able to communicate with eachother, even within the same container.
+I'm not exactly sure why this is the case, but I'm guessing it has something to to with the multiple network interfaces on the workstation as I did not have these issues on my laptop.
+Therefore I opted for the bridge network and manually mapped the relevant ports.

+#### note on ROS humble
+when using the same launch file with ros humble, the `controller_manager` crashes without any error message.